-The purpose of the Promising Scholar Award is to recruit highly qualified incoming graduate students who add to the diversity of the university.
-Students are nominated by the admitting program and selected by the Graduate School.
+The purpose of the Promising Scholar Award is to recruit highly qualified incoming graduate students from diverse backgrounds who add to the academic and scholarly excellence of the university.

 The award is administered by the Graduate School in partnership with departments, schools and colleges, the Office of the Vice President for Research & Innovation, the Division of Equity and Inclusion, and the Office of the Provost to leverage our collective resources in support of our shared goals to increase the number of outstanding UO graduate students of diverse backgrounds and experiences.

 - GE support, or comparable funding, for 2 years of study

 - Invitation to participate in the Graduate School's fall awards reception

 - Quarterly socials and professional development opportunities